23 Beekman Place: Interior

 Rudolph's penthouse residence was characterized largely by obscured boundaries, which was in part due to its shiny materials and multilevel living spaces.
 The elevator from ground level to his residence, which could fit one person at a time, was reached by a passageway with niches that were lit up and decorated with toy soldiers.
 The elevator cab itself had no ceiling, along with transparent walls and floors; it was removed in the early 2000s.
+The living spaces also have very few walls.
 On the sixth and seventh stories, the portion of the penthouse facing Beekman Place had a guest room.
 The lucite bathtub hanging above the kitchen was a very popular aspect of 23 Beekman Place, as the base of the tub is translucent.
 The stairs had no railings or risers, which at one time scared Rudolph's housekeeper.
 The writer Joseph Giovannini recalled visiting the house in the 1980s and placing a wine glass on what he assumed to be a transparent shelf, only for it to fall three stories.
 Giovannini said that another guest was once taken away on a stretcher after becoming disoriented, an event Rudolph recalled "with mischievous glee".

 The penthouse was organized in four linked stories, but the center of the apartment is placed on various terraces and platforms.
 The penthouse was variously considered to have 15, 17, 27, or 30 distinct levels.
 When Rudolph had renovated the building in the 1970s, the front of the sixth floor was occupied by the penthouse's guest room, but the rear was part of another unit spanning the fifth and sixth floors.
 As of 2017, the penthouse has one bedroom each on the sixth, eighth, and ninth floors; a living room on the seventh floor; a dining area and kitchen on the eighth floor; and front and rear terraces on the seventh through ninth floors.
 There are three additional duplex residences beneath the penthouse.
 The lower floors had been modified to a lesser extent than the penthouse.
 After Rudolph's death, the lowest unit remained largely in the same condition as it was after World War II.